 If you are asking for multiple things, you are really asking for ZERO things, because multiple choices often cause people to take no action.

-Social psychologist Howard Leventhal conducted a study on urgency by testing how people responded to packets of information about tetanus.
+Social psychologist Howard Leventhal conducted a study on urgency by testing how people responded to pamphlets of information about tetanus.
 His goal was to see how he could convince more people to get vaccinated.

-He tested 2 types of packets:
+He tested two types of pamphlets:

 Leventhal found that even though the follow-up information in packet #2 was minimal, around 23 percent more people who received packet #2 got vaccinated.
-He concluded that when urgency is invoked without instructions we tend to mentally block it out by convincing ourselves, “Well, I don’t need to worry about that anyway.”
+He concluded that when urgency is invoked without instructions, we tend to mentally block it out by convincing ourselves, “Well, I don’t need to worry about that anyway.”